bsteinkirchner/aboutme/README.md

 🤝 My name is Brittany!
 I am a full stack engineer at Compellier and my tech stack is C#, MySQL, Typescript, and React

-✍️ I am currently learning more about .NET and React Router
+✍️ I am currently learning more about SSR

 🗣 Follow Me: LinkedIn: https://www.linkedin.com/in/brittany-steinkirchner-6b0680113